 Keep the explore theme trending with a choice of world eats and independent bars offering something a little different from your usual restaurant set up.
-From Caribbean cuisine and a jazz lounge with tapas to a selection of traditional meals and a unique underground wine bar and deli counter, you certainly won’t be stuck for choice.
+From Caribbean cuisine to an underground wine bar and deli counter, you certainly won’t be stuck for choice.

 Map address points for Explore Preston Itinerary

 - Avenham and Miller Parks, South Meadow Lane, PR1 8JT